SAEON/mnemosyne/README.md

 - For `PUT` requests I find it's necessary to pipe the output to `cat`, since `cURL` won't print output to stdout (who knows why) when using `POST` and `PUT` requests
 - The `-T` header means 'transfer file'.
 Use this instead of `--data-binary`, since the latter will try to load your entire file into memory before sending
 - The `--keepalive-time` header is necessary when you are uploading large files.
 By default `cURL` will only use 60 seconds as the default time to keep a connection open, which is not long enough to upload large files
 - In some cases it may be helpful to use the `--limit-rate` flag.
-Ffor example, if you have an incredibly fast internet connection and uploads are failing, try limiting the upload speed to 3MB/sec (`--limit-rate 3m`)
+For example, if you have an incredibly fast internet connection and uploads are failing, try limiting the upload speed to 3MB/sec (`--limit-rate 3m`)
 - [Here is a helpful list of cURL flags](https://gist.github.com/zachsa/085b3cdfb3534c6da7d0b9967da9647e)

 **_Specifying a filename_**